 Schedule of Practices, Classes & Workshops

 All one-hour SFQ practice sessions are free.
-Please click this Herndon-Qigong Meetup link to RSVP and for a schedule of practice sessions, classes and workshops.
+Please click this Virginia-Qigong Meetup link to RSVP and for a schedule of practice sessions, classes and workshops.
 Visit the SFQ website to watch a video clip showing one of the exercises we’ll be doing.

-SFQ Level I Workshop
+SFQ Level I Class

 In this workshop you will learn: the history and principles of qigong; exercises to improve health; how energy blockages affect health; and keys to successful healing.
 This workshop will introduce you to a wonderful and powerful spiritual healing energy.

-SFQ Level II Workshop
+SFQ Level II Class

 In this workshop, you will learn: to increase your internal energy and scan the body to find blockages; Sword Fingers and Thunder Palms healing techniques; advanced skills to collect and protect energy.
 You will also practice sending energy to clear the blockages of others.